Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Space-time metric and the conservation equations

-In this work, the polytropic equation of state of the following form is considered to describe the flow, where the polytropic index $\gamma$ (which is equal to the ratio of the specific heats, $C_p$ and $C_v$, respectively) of the accreting material is assumed to be constant throughout the fluid.
-A more realistic flow model would perhaps requies the implementation of a variable polytropic index having a functional dependence on the radial distance of the form $\gamma\equiv\gamma (r)$ \citep{mstv2004,rc2006, mm2007, mb2011, md2012}.
-However, we have performed our calculations for a reasonable broad spectrum of $\gamma$ and thus believe that all astrophysically relevant polytropic indices are covered in our analysis.
+In this work, the polytropic equation of state of the following form is considered to describe the flow, where the polytropic index $\gamma$ (which is equal to the ratio of the specific heat, at constant pressure and volume, $C_p$ and $C_v$, respectively) of the accreting material is assumed to be constant throughout the fluid.
+A more realistic flow model would perhaps requires the implementation of a variable polytropic index having a functional dependence on the radial distance of the form $\gamma\equiv\gamma (r)$ \citep{mstv2004,mm2007}.
+However, we have performed our calculations for a reasonably broad spectrum of $\gamma$ and thus believe that all astrophysically relevant polytropic indices are covered in our analysis.

-The proportionality constant $K$ in eq.~\eqref{poly} is related to the specific entropy of the accreting fluid provided no additional entropy generation takes place.
-Subjected to the condition that the Clapeyron equation of the form holds (in addition to the eq.~\eqref{poly}); $k_B$, $\mu$ and $m_p \sim m_H $ being the lotally measured flow temperature, the mean molecular weight, and the mass of the singly ionised hydrogen atom, respectively, the entropy per particle of an ensemble may be expressed as \citep{landauPK} where the constant depends on the chamical composition of the acccreting matter. $K$ in eq.~\eqref{poly} can now be interpreted as a measure of the specific entropy of the accreting matter.
+The proportionality constant $K$ in Eq.~\eqref{poly} is related to the specific entropy of the accreting fluid (provided no additional entropy generation takes place).
+Subjected to the condition that the Clapeyron equation of the form ($k_B$, $\mu$ and $m_p \sim m_H $ being the locally measured flow temperature, the mean molecular weight, and the mass of the singly ionised hydrogen atom, respectively)

+holds in addition to Eq.~\eqref{poly}).
+The entropy per particle of an ensemble may be expressed as \citep{landauPK} where the constant depends on the chemical composition of the accreting matter. $K$ in eq.~\eqref{poly} can now be interpreted as a measure of the specific entropy of the accreting matter.